dfelinto/blender-manual/manual/animation/constraints/transform/transform_cache.rst

 Velocity Attribute
    The name of the Alembic attribute used for generating motion blur data;
    by default, this is ``.velocities`` which is standard for most Alembic files.

+   .. note:: The **Velocity Attribute** option is currently for Alembic files only.

 Velocity Unit
    Defines how the velocity vectors are interpreted with regard to time.

    Frame
       The velocity unit was encoded in frames and does not need to be scaled by scene FPS.
    Second
       The velocity unit was encoded in seconds and needs to be scaled by the scene FPS (1 / FPS).

+   .. note:: The **Velocity Unit** option is currently for Alembic files only.

 Object Path
-   The path to the Alembic object inside the archive.
+   The path to the Alembic or USD object inside the archive or stage.

 Influence
    Controls the percentage of affect the constraint has on the object.